 Getting to Shiretoko by public transportation

-Day 1: Nature cruise & sunset
+Day 1: Waterfall, Oronko rock & sunset

 Once you arrive in Utoro, let’s check in at your hotel and drop off your luggage before exploring the town!